ClaudeZsb/muddoc/docs/source/descriptions/002_autonomous_world.rst

 Autonomous World
 ===================

-Every application built with Mud is an autonomous world.
+From now on, we will refer to each application built with Mud as an autonomous world.
 Essentially, an autonomous world is a series of smart contracts organized under core storage protocol and resource usage and management protocol, forming a structured whole through various forms of contract interactions.

 **Understanding the composition and operation of autonomous worlds is key to flexibly using the Mud framework.**